oddbird/oddleventy/content/blog/2017/get-started-designing.md

 {{ embed.img('blog/2017/get-started-designing/xd.jpg', 'Adobe Experience Design') }}

 My new favorite UX design tool, [Adobe Experience Design][1], is still in beta.
-Xd has a built-in tutorial that’s fun, beautiful, and takes less than an hour to complete.
-I use Xd prototypes to flesh out my sketches, and to play with colors, typography, and layout.
-Xd is also an excellent tool for working out how users will flow through the content.
+XD has a built-in tutorial that’s fun, beautiful, and takes less than an hour to complete.
+I use XD prototypes to flesh out my sketches, and to play with colors, typography, and layout.
+XD is also an excellent tool for working out how users will flow through the content.

 What design tools and tutorials have you found most useful?
 I’d love to